UMAprotocol/docs/docs/uma-tokenholders/umips.md

 - <b> Quote Currency</b>: The currency to report the  base currency in.
 - <b> Data sources</b>: Where tokenholders will obtain price information (e.g., exchanges)
 - <b>Result Processing</b>: The DVM will aggregate votes from tokenholders on price requests.
 The result processing field denotes the processing the DVM will perform to determine the final price of an asset (e.g., take the median or mode of all votes submitted).
-- <b>Input Processing</b>: Denotes if and why UMA token holders should change the calculation method for a price identifier.
+- <b>Input Processing</b>: Denotes if and why UMA tokenholders should change the calculation method for a price identifier.
 For example, for ETH/USD price requests, inputs are results received from exchanges and if an exchange is no longer valid, then human intervention is required.
 The input processing can typically be denoted as "Human intervention in extreme circumstances where the result differs from broad market consensus".
 - <b> Price Steps</b>: The amount of decimal places the price identifier will be reported in. <b>Note </b> - the amount of decimals in a contract's collateral currency type needs to be greater than or equal to the amount of decimals in the contract's price identifier.
 - <b>Rounding</b>:  How UMA tokenholders should round prices obtained during a price request (e.g., 0.5 round up).
 - <b>Pricing Interval</b>: Price feeds do not always have granularity in seconds, so this allows a UMIP to specify how to round the timestamp.
 For example, if you had a pricing interval of 1 minute (which is common), it means you would "round" 10:50:45 to 10:50:00.